Banning, California: 2023 estimates

 In 2023, the US Census Bureau estimated that 18.3% of the population were foreign-born.
 Of all people aged 5 or older, 63.7% spoke only English at home, 30.7% spoke Spanish, 2.2% spoke other Indo-European languages, 3.1% spoke Asian or Pacific Islander languages, and 0.3% spoke other languages.
 Of those aged 25 or older, 82.1% were high school graduates and 17.4% had a bachelor's degree.

 The median household income was $57,699, and the per capita income was $31,352.
 About 15.5% of families and 19.0% of the population were below the poverty line.

 Arts and culture

 Events

 Banning Stagecoach Days has been held annually since 1957 in recognition of the city's historic ties to the original stagecoach line that passed through the area in the late 1800s, and because the city's namesake, Phineas Banning, was himself a stagecoach operator.
 Currently, each year the event is operated by the non-profit "Stagecoach Days Association", and held at the AC Dysart Equestrian Park in Banning.

+Official song

+The city has an official song written by Jimmy Francis.
+The song was selected on October 24, 1941 by representatives of various civic groups of the city.